ricardohuapaya/UCR-Salaries-/README.md

 ![linearregression](https://github.com/ricardohuapaya/UCR-Salaries-/blob/master/images/linear_regression.png)

-This helps us conclude with two important remarks, the first one being that most salaries are pre-determined by the category of position held lets say for example the category of position as ```INTERINO``` vs ```CATEDRATICO``` shows that on side the first type of professors are related with professors that entered the job market or are hired per semester thus we conclude are only dedicated to teaching and not primarily doing research or gaining much academic experience, on the other hand, the second type shows a professors that probably has a PhD. or post-graduate degree, and probably dedicates large amount of time in doing or developing research.
-In a sense one has more market value than the other, and we see be presented in the boxplots charts.
+This helps us conclude with two important remarks, the first one being that most salaries are pre-determined by the category of position held lets say for example the category of position as ```INTERINO``` vs ```CATEDRATICO``` shows that on side the first type of professors are related with professors that are entry level to the job market or are hired per semester thus we conclude are only dedicated to teaching and not primarily doing research or gaining much academic experience, on the other hand, the second type shows a professors that probably has a PhD. or post-graduate degree, and probably dedicates large amount of time in doing or developing research.
+In a sense one could more market value than the other, as we saw be presented in the boxplots charts.

-The second remark is that there exists a fair positive relation between the amount of years worked for the institution and the salary earned.
-As we remember the first bar charts, there are large parts of the workers population that surpass the 20 30 and year marks.
+The second remark is, that there exists a fair positive relation between the amount of years worked for the institution and the salary earned.
+As we remember the firsts bar charts, there are large parts of the workers population that surpass the 20 30 and year marks.
 So this mainly the reason of why we see really high salaries been paid by the University.

+The next question that should be ask is the proper comparison with other international universities and there at the same academic level, and how can we determine the productivity of each professor.